molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The example above tests the `sum` function.
 Each spec needs to call the function with some arguments and make assertions about the return value.
 The example calls `sum(1, 3)` and expects the result to be 4 using Jasmine’s `expect` and `toBe` functions.
 As you can see, Jasmine code tries to be human-readable.

-If you do not understand the details of the code above, that’s fine.
+If you do not understand the details of the code above, that is fine.
 It is rather important to understand the structure: A unit test describes the behavior of a piece of code and thereby documents the requirements.
 The unit test tells you whether the implementation meets the specifications.

 A specification consists of a human-readable text and an executable proof.
 A spec allows you to describe and verify how the code behaves in particular cases.

 Unit testing makes you think about these cases in the first place, then write them down and define behavior.
 Does the function return the correct result when valid input is given?
 How does the function behave when invalid input is given?
 Handling these cases makes the implementation more robust.

 As we’ve seen before, the simple `sum` function does not behave well when invalid input is given.
-Let’s specify how the function *should behave* in this case.
+Let us specify how the function *should behave* in this case.
 We want `sum` to throw an exception in case one argument is not a number.

-Here’s the respective spec:
+Here is the respective spec:

 ```js
 it('throws an error if one argument is not a number', function() {